jjg/type-o/journal.md

 * Properly handle modifier keys (shift, control, etc.) & improve keymap
 * Implement async functions to read & display keyboard values correctly

+Both of these are a bit of work so for now I'm just going to tweak the display code a bit to see if I can get the keyboard to type "normally".

+Ok, now we can type a line of text and even hit return!

 ## 11182023

 Tweaked the bottom case design to add clearance under the keyboard and elsewhere to accomodate the wiring between modules (the Dupont connectors add a lot of height).
 This might be reducable in the future with more customized components.